apple/coreai-optimization/docs/src/utils/composite_op_quantization.md

 ## Quantizing the composite op boundary

 The `coreai.quantize` pairs surrounding the `coreai.invoke` above come from the global config.
 They are the output quantizer of the preceding `Linear` and the input quantizer of the following one.
-The composite op boundary itself is not targeted by a global config.
+The composite op boundary itself is not targeted by the global config.

 To target the boundary specifically, use `module_input_spec` and `module_output_spec` on a {class}`~coreai_opt.quantization.config.ModuleQuantizerConfig` scoped by `module_type_configs` or `module_name_configs`.